jazmichaelking/documentation/content/en/_index.md

 ## What is a microblog? {#microblogging}

 Similar to how blogging is the act of publishing updates to a website, **microblogging** is the act of publishing small updates to a stream of updates on your profile.
-You can publish text posts and optionally attach media such as pictures, audio, video, or polls.
+You can publish text posts and attach pictures, audio, video, or polls.
 Mastodon lets you follow friends and discover new ones.

 ## What is federation? {#federation}

 **Federation** is a form of decentralization.
-Instead of a single central service that all people use, there are multiple services, that any number of people can use.
+Instead of a single, central service that all members use, there are multiple versions of the same service that any number of people can use.

 | Grade of centralization | Examples |
 | :--- | :--- |